wzding/SDC_nanodegree/CarND-Vehicle-Detection/writeup_report.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+Here are an intial detection image:

 ![alt text][image4]
 ---